 4. Do not tie out the goats.
 It is just not an efficient clearing method, not to mention very dangerous to the goat.

 7. Remember that goats will always eat their favorite browse first.
 It will take some time for the animals to clear the land.
 They will only be able to clear it in the summer.
-If you try to clear land in the wintertime, you will also need to provide hay.
+If you try to clear land in the wintertime, you will also need to provide hay, as they will not get enough from the pasture.
+They WILL eat any green or soft/woody things in pasture including bark, evergreen trees, sometimes briar canes.

 8. Look up the deadly shrubs and trees, make sure none are present in your area you want to clear.
-One of the big killers is the wild cherry tree.
+One of the common toxic plants is the wild cherry tree.
 The wilted leaves are the worst, but you must worry about the dried and the live leaves as well.
-If there is a cherry tree in your pasture you should consider cutting it down and removing it, as well as any other poisonous plants.
-Keep some charcoal suspension on hand for toxic poisoning.
+If there is a cherry tree in your pasture you should consider cutting it down and removing it in the off season, as well as any other poisonous plants.
+(Cherry wood makes very desirable firewood, and some tree felling companies will buy certain size/shape trees for furniture making at great prices!) or Keep some charcoal suspension on hand for toxic poisoning.

 9. If you EVER want to raise goats for profit (or keep cows, horses, rabbits, goats, sheep etc as well, some diseases are transferable between these species), make SURE any 'weed eaters' you get are NOT diseased.
 Auction houses are a breeding ground for disease, because many people will simply take their sick animals to auction.
 It is VERY easy to find inexpensive bucklings/wethers from larger dairy goat farms that test their stock for diseases.
 Ask them about getting some bottle wethers.
-Yes, you will have to bottle raise them but at least they are inexpensive.
+Yes, you will have to bottle raise them but at least they are inexpensive and this will also make them easy to handle/friendly to work with when you need to do routine work.
 They will also be very friendly but still work great for land clearing, meat - and you won't bring in diseases to your property, some of which are communicable to people and other livestock.
 (IE, CL and Johne's)

 Goats have been used since thier domestication for draft uses.
 Draft means to pull a load.
 There are goat harnesses, halters, bridles and wagons, carts and sleighs.
 They are very expensive, but everything can be built or made for alot cheaper.
 Regular wagons can be modified to hitch a goat to.
 We made shafts using heavy PVC pipe.
 We did buy our harness because I believe it is best to at least see a harness and use one that is well made, before attempting to make one.